franklincm/pasc/README.md

 and REAL.

 # 11/4/2019
-Add LONGREAL and REAL machines without error checking.
+Added LONGREAL and REAL machines without error checking.